-We celebrate the launch of two fantastic new works on the history of transportation with a joint signing session with authors Joseph Rogers (Britain's Greatest Bridges) and Victoria Owens (Aqueducts and Viaducts and Britain).
+We celebrate the launch of two fantastic new works on the history of transportation with a joint signing session with authors Joseph Rogers (Britain's Greatest Bridges) and Victoria Owens (Aqueducts and Viaducts in Britain).
 Drop in for a chat, pick up a copy hot off the press, and discover how the industrial revolution changed the landscape of Britain and the way we travel and transport goods forever.

 Britain's Greatest Bridges - Joseph Rogers